jundalisay/spblist/content/en/research/socrates/simple-republic/book-7/chapter-3.md

 ## The Patterns of Geometry Can Be Seen In Astronomy*

-> *Superphysics Note: As later proven by Isaac Newton who invented calculus from geometric patterns through the observation of heavenly bodies
+{{< n n="As later proven by Isaac Newton who invented calculus from geometric patterns through the observation of heavenly bodies" >}}

 {{< l a="Socrates" >}}